 “I think it gives a lot of sense of empowerment and connection,” she said.
 “The involvement in building the houses, it’s also the connections made at that time that make people feel part of the neighborhood—before and after you’re living there.”

 Nora knows how a sense of community can impact residents—especially young people.
-Over the years, she’s seen how both neglect and development projects can degrade neighborhoods where working families could thrive.
+Over the years, she’s seen how both neglect and development projects can degrade neighborhoods where working families could once thrive.

 “It’s like a missing tooth,” she’s said of vacant and abandoned properties.
 “Sometimes it creates space for greenspace or something else, but sometimes it just looks weird.”
 Nora believes that even a coat of paint, planting flowers or picking up litter can lift the entire morale of the neighborhood.